Rowing at the #1 team in the USA

 These two things meant my erg scores were not up to par by Junior year.
 The head coach saw it, sat me down, and cut me.

-I wasn't upset.
 He was right.
-My heart wasn't in it anymore, I didn't have ambitions to go to the Olympics (the head coach is the USA olympic rowing coach) and a spot on that team should go to someone who does.
+My heart wasn't in it anymore, I didn't have ambitions to go to the Olympics, and since our head coach is the USA olympic rowing coach, a spot on that team should go to someone who does.